helium777/mimamori/README.md

 # Install mimamori using uv
 uv tool install mimamori  # or `pip install mimamori` if you prefer pip

-# One-command setup - installs and configures everything automatically
+# One-command setup with default settings - installs and configures everything automatically
-mim setup
+mim setup --yes

 # After restarting your shell, enjoy a seamless workflow:
 pon                # Enable proxy in current shell